bcwaters/backend-sandbox/docs/tutorials/message-brokers/README.md

 # Message Brokers Tutorials

-This directory contains tutorials related to message brokers in the Grok NestJS Microservices project.
+This directory contains tutorials and guides for implementing message brokers in the Grok NestJS Microservices architecture.

 ## Coming Soon

+The following tutorials will be added to this section:

-- RabbitMQ Setup and Configuration
+- RabbitMQ Integration with NestJS
-- Kafka Integration for Event Streaming
+- Kafka Implementation for Event Streaming
+- Message Patterns: Request-Reply vs Event-Based
 - Implementing Event-Driven Architecture
-- Message Queue Patterns
+- Message Serialization Strategies
-- Handling Failed Messages and Retries
+- Error Handling in Message Processing
-- Scaling Message Processing
+- Scaling Message Broker Infrastructure
+- Monitoring Message Queues

+## Purpose

+These tutorials will help you understand how to:

+1. Set up and configure message brokers for microservices
+2. Implement different messaging patterns
+3. Handle message failures and retries
+4. Design event-driven architectures
+5. Scale message processing for high throughput
+6. Monitor and troubleshoot messaging systems

+Check back soon for detailed guides on each topic!